bytedeck/bytedeck/README.md

 1. Open a terminal
 2. Move into the project directory:
 `cd ~/Developer/bytedeck`
 3. Copy the example environment file to the one you'll be using.
 Docker-compose and django will both be looking for a .env files with various settings that you can customize.
 If you are not running the app locally (e.g. production), then be sure to set DOMAIN_ROOT to the FQDN.
 `cp .env.example .env`
 4. Build the containers (db, redis, celery, and celery-beat):
 `docker-compose build`
-5. Start the postgres database container (db) in the background/daemonized (-d)
-`docker-compose up -d db`
+5. Start the postgres database container (db) in the background/daemonized (-d) `docker-compose up -d db`
 6. OPTIONAL: For development, we can run the django app in a local virtual environment (venv) instead of using the web container, however if this gives you any issues, just run everything in a container with docker-compose (explained below)
    1. Create a python virtual environment (we'll put ours in a venv directory):
    `python3.8 -m venv venv --prompt bytedeck`
    1. Enter the virtual environment:
    `source venv/bin/activate`
    1. Install wheel to prevent errors (why isn't this included in the new venv module?)
    `python -m pip install wheel`
    1. Install our requirements:
    `python -m pip install -r requirements.txt`
+   1. Initialize pre-commit
+   `pre-commit install`
-7. Run a management command to run initial migrations, create the public tenant, superuser, and some other stuff:
+8. Run a management command to run initial migrations, create the public tenant, superuser, and some other stuff:
    * using venv: `./src/manage.py initdb`
    * using docker: `docker-compose run web bash -c "./src/manage.py initdb"`
-8. Now run the django development server:
+9. Now run the django development server:
    * using venv: `./src/manage.py runserver`
    * using docker: `docker-compose up web`
-8. You should now get the page at http://localhost:8000.
+9. You should now get the page at http://localhost:8000.
 Note that the ip/url output by the django server, `0.0.0.0` will not work in this project, because our multitenant architecture requires a domain name, so you need to use `localhost` instead.
-9. And you should be able to log in to the admin site at http://localhost:8000/admin/
+10. And you should be able to log in to the admin site at http://localhost:8000/admin/
    - user: admin
    - password: password (this is defined in the .env file under DEFAULT_SUPERUSER_PASSWORD)

 10. Run redis, celery and celery-beat containers (you can run in the background too if you want with `-d`, but you wont see any errors if they come up).  the db container should already be running:
 `docker-compose up -d redis celery celery-beat`
 11. To view errors in the containers when they are running in the background, you can use:
 `docker-compose logs -f`

 ### Creating a Tenant